Palestine national baseball team: History

 Palestine first organized a national baseball team around 2017, starting with a small number of players from the Gaza Strip.
 The team then recruited several Palestinian American players, which eventually grew to make up a larger part of the team after the Gaza war cut off access to many homegrown players starting in 2023.
-At least two players of the national team have been killed in the war as of September 2025: outfielder and team captain Ashraf Awad Murad, killed near Al-Shifa Hospital in March 2024, and infielder/outfielder Mustafa Ahmad Tafesh, killed in August 2025.
+At least two national team players have been killed in the war: outfielder and team captain Ashraf Murad, killed near Al-Shifa Hospital in March 2024, and infielder/outfielder Mustafa Tafesh, killed in August 2025.

 As part of preparation for the 2025 Asian Baseball Championship, Palestine competed in an exhibition series against Pakistan at Ozinga Field in Crestwood, Illinois.

+They made their Asian Games in the 2026 edition in Aichi and Nagoya, Japan.

 Results and fixtures

 The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.